riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/docs/ApiPolicy.md

 ## Purpose

-`fusion-server` now exposes several kinds of APIs:
+`fusion-server` exposes several kinds of APIs:

-- generic replicated configuration/state
+- Generic replicated configuration/state
-- domain-specific resources with lifecycle and behavior
+- Domain-specific resources with lifecycle and behavior
-- operational and control-plane endpoints
+- Operational and control-plane endpoints

 The goal of this policy is to keep those responsibilities from collapsing into a single ambiguous API model.